Chapter 36

 The puzzle of perception

-I looked up at the black painted railing that had been set into the brick steps which led from the kitchen to the backyard.
-From there I saw, quite naturally, the illusory image of four fish in animated form displaying themselves to me.
+I looked up at the black-painted railing that had been set into the brick steps, which led from the kitchen to the backyard.
+From there, I saw, quite naturally, the illusory image of four fish in animated form displaying themselves to me.
 They then appeared to look like Chinese scissors.
-The stygian rail painted a silhouette against the house, much to the likes of a nocturnal shadow which had been burned into the air.
+The stygian rail painted a silhouette against the house, much to the likes of a nocturnal shadow that had been burned into the air.

-This was partially due to the configuration of the wrought iron itself, which in an odd kind of way, seemed to resemble origami that had been abandoned by a child in the flower of her youth, somewhere in the latter half of the eighteenth century.
+This was partially due to the configuration of the wrought iron itself, which oddly seemed to resemble origami that had been abandoned by a child in the flower of her youth somewhere in the latter half of the eighteenth century.

 It felt like Halloween night with a stalker on the prowl.
-He had crossed an unseen border that separated science from mythology and was now, somewhere in the vicinity of our neighborhood lurking about.
+Having crossed an unseen border that blurred the line between science from mythology he was now in the vicinity of our neighborhood lurking about.
 Something got out, I thought.
-Keep it under control or panic will set in.
+Keep it under control, or panic will set in.

 For some undefinable reason, I was unable to eradicate this omnipresent feeling of doom that had taken hold of me.
 I tried to remove it from my conscious mind by playing the ‘psychology game,’ but found even that would not work.